wakeless-net/currinda-wordpress-login/readme.txt

 it is not it will have the subscriber role removed.

 Use an access control plugin such as: https://wordpress.org/plugins/wordpress-access-control/ for controlling access only to logged in users.
+Redirect users to a page with either the shortcode or the widget on it to have them login.

 You can also use PHP code in any template which will provide an object with the representation of data